Williamarnoclement/Williamarnoclement/README.md

-# Who I am
+# Hi 👋 I'm William

-My name is William CLEMENT.
-I’m a developer interested arts and technologies.
+I'm a software developer working in Paris, France.

 # Where you can discover my work